Mohamed-Hamdy-abdallah/Tic-Tac-Toe/README.md

 To start the full project:

-- Import the database to DB system you like, the DB file in as follows
+- Import the database to DB system you like, the directory of the DB file as follows

 ```diff
 + /Serverside/Database Schema/Database.sql